datajerk/ctf-write-ups/googlectf2022/segfault_labyrinth/README.md

 > I just assumed all registers were reset when I created my initial solve; checking the last 16 allocations seemed easy enough.

-The nested loops in the challenge binary create 10 arrays, each with 16 elements, one of which is a pointer (randomly selected) to the next array.  `rdi` points the first array; the last array has a pointer to the in-memory flag:
+The nested loops in the challenge binary creates 10 arrays, each with 16 elements, one of which is a pointer (randomly selected) to the next array.  `rdi` points the first array; the last array has a pointer to the in-memory flag:

 ```
 array: 0         1         2         3     .........     a